FPV drones reshape trench warfare in the Russo-Ukrainian War

 Tochnyi analysts claim that the tactic is often used to combine artillery barrages and precision strikes using FPV-drones.
 This strategy is often used, especially in southern areas where there are many trench systems and trees running between settlements.
 Strategic artillery use disrupts enemy movements, forcing them into trenches.
 Once the artillery barrage has subsided, FPV strikes can be used to accurately target infantry in manned positions.
 This tactic was more commonly used by the Russians, while Ukraine had to use FPVs to make precision strikes because of a shortage of artillery.

-Another tactic used in Ukraine, especially in Stepove, of Avidiyivka is surveillance drones that guide FPVs to the target, in areas protected by houses or trees, where it’s easier for the enemy hide from a single FPV.
+Another tactic used in Ukraine, especially in Stepove, north of Avidiyivka is surveillance drones that guide FPVs to the target, in areas protected by houses or trees, where it’s easier for the enemy hide from a single FPV.

-Protection of trenches
+of trenches

 To protect against drone strikes, new tactics can include using metallic nets to cover overhead, surrounding obstacles like trees, or building trenches with higher embankments that will block the drone’s view and prevent it from entering the trench.